Profit Margin Calculator for Restaurants

 Restaurant P&L is a different animal from generic retail because two cost lines โ food and labor โ are simultaneously huge, variable daily, and the operator's main lever.
 The industry has converged on prime cost (food cost + total labor including taxes and benefits, as a % of sales) as the single most important operating metric.
 Keep prime cost under 60% of revenue and the rest of the math usually works; let it drift above 65% and the venue loses money even on busy nights.

-This calculator splits the analysis into the lines a restaurant operator actually tracks: - Food cost percentage: COGS food รท food sales.
+To use a Revenue/COGS/OpEx margin tool well, map your P&L onto the lines a restaurant operator actually tracks: - Food cost percentage: COGS food รท food sales.
 Target 28-32% full-service, 25-30% QSR - Beverage cost percentage: 18-22% beer, 22-28% wine, 18-24% spirits - Labor cost percentage: including FICA, workers' comp, and benefits.
 Target 28-35% depending on service model - Occupancy: rent + utilities + insurance.
 Should be โค 10% of sales; over 12% the lease is the problem - Net margin: what's left after everything

 A common reason restaurants run unprofitable: they price the menu off food cost alone and forget that labor scales with covers, not revenue.
 A $14 burger at 30% food cost looks fine until you realise four-top tables tie up a server for an hour and labor cost balloons.